 - Worcestershire sauce would add a nice umami flavor.
 Add 2-3 teaspoons to taste.

-- Omit the peas if you’re not a fan!
+- Omit the peas if you’re not a fan.

 How to Make Beef Stew in Instant Pot

-- Cook for 30-35 minutes on high pressure.
-Those 5 minutes are not a “make it or break it” bit of time, but the longer any stew cooks, the more flavorful it becomes.
+- Cook for 30-35 minutes on high pressure: Those 5 minutes are not a “make it or break it” bit of time, but the longer any stew cooks, the more flavorful it becomes.
 It will take about 20 minutes to come to pressure before the cooking time starts.

-Recipe Tip
+Thickening Tip

 Tips for Best Results

 - Game meat: I have used cubed venison and moose many times.
-Delish!

 What to Serve Instant Pot Beef Stew With?

 Having a basket of crusty bread, either sliced or a loaf to rip off as you go is perfect for sopping up any remaining gravy.
-Also a side of classic Caesar salad would be a great accompaniment.
+Or even better, make my high protein Greek yogurt bread or cottage cheese bread.

 How to Store and Reheat

+Store: Refrigerate leftovers for up to 5 days in an airtight container.
 You can also store leftovers in the inner liner of the Instant Pot with a fitting glass lid or silicone lid.
 We love the second storage method because it makes stew easy to transfer from the fridge to the stove to reheat right in the same pot.

 Freeze: I am not a fan of freezing beef stew because it contains potatoes.
 Freezing puts a lot of strain on potatoes that are low in fiber.
-The water expands and forms ice crystals which makes potatoes mushy upon thawed.
+The water expands and forms ice crystals which makes potatoes mushy once thawed.

-If this Instant Pot beef stew recipe is too much, cut the ingredients in half and keep the same cooking time.
 But I do know some people are OK with freezing stew.
 Then keep it in airtight container for up to 3 months in a freezer.

 Reheat: Reheat in the Instant Pot’s inner pot right on the stove or in the Instant Pot pressure cooker on Sauté mode, stirring a few times.